-7. Upon due notice to a nonprobate transferee, the liability imposed by this section is enforceable in probate proceedings in this State, whether or not the transferee is located in this State.

-8. If a probate proceeding is pending, a proceeding under this section may be commenced by the personal representative of the decedent's estate or, if the personal representative declines to do so, by a creditor in the name of the decedent's estate, at the expense of the creditor and not of the estate.
+- 7. Upon due notice to a nonprobate transferee, the liability imposed by this section is enforceable in probate proceedings in this State, whether or not the transferee is located in this State. - 8.
+If a probate proceeding is pending, a proceeding under this section may be commenced by the personal representative of the decedent's estate or, if the personal representative declines to do so, by a creditor in the name of the decedent's estate, at the expense of the creditor and not of the estate.
 If a creditor successfully establishes an entitlement to payment under this section, the court must order the reimbursement of the costs reasonably incurred by the creditor, including attorney's fees, from the transferee from whom the payment is to be made, subject to the limitations of subsection 2, or from the estate as a cost of administration, or partially from each, as the court deems just.
-A personal representative who declines in good faith to commence a requested proceeding incurs no personal liability for declining.

-9. If a probate proceeding is not pending, a proceeding under this section may be commenced as a civil action by a creditor at the expense of the creditor.

-10. If a proceeding is commenced pursuant to this section, it must be commenced:

-(a) As to a creditor whose claim was allowed after proceedings challenging disallowance of the claim by the personal representative, within 60 days after final allowance of the claim by the probate court or within 1 year after the decedent's death, whichever is later.

-(b) As to a creditor whose claim against the decedent is being adjudicated in a separate proceeding that is still pending 1 year after the decedent's death, within 60 days after the adjudication of the claim in favor of the creditor is final and no longer subject to reconsideration or appeal.

-(c) As to the recovery of benefits paid for Medicaid, within 3 years after the decedent's death.
+A personal representative who declines in good faith to commence a requested proceeding incurs no personal liability for declining. - 9.
+If a probate proceeding is not pending, a proceeding under this section may be commenced as a civil action by a creditor at the expense of the creditor. - 10.
+If a proceeding is commenced pursuant to this section, it must be commenced: - (a) As to a creditor whose claim was allowed after proceedings challenging disallowance of the claim by the personal representative, within 60 days after final allowance of the claim by the probate court or within I year after the decedent's death, whichever is later. - (b) As to a creditor whose claim against the decedent is being adjudicated in a separate proceeding that is still pending 1 year after the decedent's death, within 60 days after the adjudication of the claim in favor of the creditor is final and no longer subject to reconsideration or appeal. - (c) As to all other creditors, within 1 year after the decedent's death. - 11.
+Unless a written notice asserting that a decedent's probate estate is nonexistent or insufficient to pay allowed claims and statutory allowances has been received from the decedent's personal representative, the following rules apply: - (a) Payment or delivery of assets by a financial institution, registrar or other obligor to a nonprobate transferee in accordance with the terms of the governing instrument controlling the transfer releases the obligor from all claims for amounts paid or assets delivered.